FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 # 📝 Citation

-Please, consider citing the original paper if you are using this library in your reasearch.
+Please, consider citing the original paper if you are using this library in your research.

 ````bibtex
 @article{bianchi2020reservoir,